Michigan forest habitat illustrating mixed cover and understory conditions relevant to wildlife management.

 Field-based environmental assessment and problem-solving work conducted in a Michigan river system.

-Planning considerations may include habitat improvement strategies, access and pressure management, harvest recommendations, and long term stewardship objectives.
-Emphasis is placed on realistic actions that align with landowner goals, available resources, and ecological constraints.
+Planning may include habitat improvement strategies, access and pressure management, harvest recommendations, and long term stewardship objectives.
+Each plan is tailored to the property and built around realistic actions that align with landowner goals, available resources, and ecological constraints.

 Illustration of a nature scene with pine trees, a small stream, and a grassy area, set against a golden background.